Credentials & training

 NPI lookup (U.S.)

-Many healthcare providers have an NPI (National Provider Identifier).
-It can help confirm identity, practice location, and provider type.
-It’s not a “quality badge,” but it’s useful for verification.
+Many providers have an NPI (a national ID number).
+It helps confirm identity, location, and provider type.
+It is not a quality badge.

 3